Helmut Glück: Life

 Glück's studies are principally concerned with the German language as a foreign language, its history and its politics (e.g. discussion of German linguistic science).
-He edits the Metzler Lexikon Sprache, now in its fourth edition, 700 of whose articles are also by him.
+He edits the Metzler Lexikon Sprache, now in its sixth edition, 700 of whose articles are also by him.

-He is the speaker of the jury for the Kulturpreis Deutsche Sprache, an annual award supporting the creative development of the German language.
+He was the speaker of the jury for the Kulturpreis Deutsche Sprache, an annual award supporting the creative development of the German language.